QNCapital/Report-Project/README.md

 ```

 ### Set Up ROS Workspace
-1. Ensure that you have [ROS installed](https://wiki.ros.org/noetic/Installation/Ubuntu)
+1. Verify the availability of [ROS installed](https://wiki.ros.org/noetic/Installation/Ubuntu)
-2. Ensure that you have [Moveit and tools like catkin and wstool installed](https://moveit.github.io/moveit_tutorials/doc/getting_started/getting_started.html)
+2. Verify the availability of [Moveit and tools like catkin and wstool installed](https://moveit.github.io/moveit_tutorials/doc/getting_started/getting_started.html)
-3. The provided files require the following packages to be installed.
-ROS Noetic users should run the following commands if the packages are not already present:
+3. The provided files depend on additional ROS packages.
+   If you are using ROS Noetic and these packages are not already installed, run the following commands:

 ```bash
 sudo apt-get update && sudo apt-get upgrade